 SO WHAT DID I MISS...?

-Deals posted on Facebook this week...
+Deals posted on Facebook and our website this week...

 Check our website and follow us on Facebook or Twitter for short-lived fares like these throughout the week.